AxelRubini/MulticoreNotebooks/README.md

 4. Viewing results
 5. Saving and syncing to GitHub

-For detailed instructions, see the guides in the `guides/` folder.
+For detailed instructions, see the guide file.